-Factors currently hindering girl’s education in Daadab and Kakuma refugee camps
+Factors currently hindering girl’s education in Dadaab and Kakuma refugee camps

-• The cost of education – ensuring that communities, parents and children can afford schooling.
+• The cost of education – ensuring that communities, parents, and children can afford to school.

 • Poor school environments – ensuring that girls have access to a safe school environment devoid of the conflicts in the region

 • The weak position of women and girls in society – ensuring that society and parents value the education of girls.

 • Conflict – ensuring that children who are excluded due to perennial conflicts have access to schooling.